Vyral/vince-link/_posts/2020-02-28-who-has-the-upper-hand-sellers-or-buyers.md

 excerpt: Here’s your latest market update for Bakersfield and Kern County.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Vince+Link/Who+Has+the+Upper+Hand-+Sellers+or+Buyers_.mp4
-pullquote: We actually have less than 60 days of active inventory.
+pullquote: We have less than 60 days of active inventory.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false